C4SI-0/idmeta-android-rn/README.md

 ## Installation

-Note: "idmeta-android-rn" project is still in development and is tested upto **RN-0.74** version , this is the beta release for testing.
+Note: "idmeta-android-rn" project is still in development and is tested upto **RN-0.77** version , this is the beta release for testing.
-**Use ReactNative 0.74 Version For This Library.**

 To install the library, run:

 ```sh